Hengen Lab Logo

 Circuit-specific selective vulnerability in the DMN persists in the face of widespread amyloid burden

-Brunwasser SJ, Farris C, Elmore H, Dyer EL, Bhaskaran-Nair K, Whitesell JD, Harris JA, Hengen KB.
+Brunwasser SJ*, McGregor JN*, Farris C, Elmore H, Dyer EL, Bhaskaran-Nair K, Whitesell JD, Harris JA, Hengen KB. *equal contribution

-Description: Investigation of selective vulnerability patterns in the default mode network in the context of Alzheimer's disease pathology.
+Description: Investigation of selective vulnerability patterns in the default mode network in the context of Alzheimer's disease pathology, revealing how certain brain circuits remain vulnerable despite widespread amyloid accumulation.

 Preprint